USA

 No hay anuncios

-The division within the caucus on this ruling, which requires the president to adhere to the Constitution in his actions, offers a glimmer of hope for the case of Fed Governor Lisa Cook, which is also before the Supreme Court.
+The division of the bench in this ruling is a glimmer of hope for the case of Fed Governor Lisa Cook, which is also before the Supreme Court.
 The high court, which has already heard opening arguments in the case, must also rule on whether Trump can fire a Federal Reserve governor based solely on an unproven accusation.
-The founding charter of the U.S. central bank stipulates that the president only has the authority to do so in cases proven in court.
+The founding charters of the U.S. central bank stipulate that the president only has the authority to do so in cases proven in court.
 The justices' ruling will be crucial for the future of the Fed's independence.

 A law to punish enemies